telerik/fiddler-everywhere-docs/user-guide/live-traffic/inspector-types.md

 ## Raw Inspector

 The **Raw Inspector** allows you to view the complete request and response, including headers and bodies, as text.
-Most of the Inspector is a large text area that displays the body text interpreted using the character set detected using the headers, the byte-order-marker, or an embedded META tag declaration.
-If the request/response is encoded, the **Raw Inspector** could show the body as received or decoded (this would mutate the session and the Content-Encoding header will be removed after the content is decoded).
+Most of the inspector is a large text area that displays the body text interpreted using the character set detected using the headers, the byte-order-marker, or an embedded META tag declaration.
+By default, the request/response will be displayed as received, which means that encoded or compressed content won't be in readable form (received as is).
+The **Raw Inspector** comes with a special **decode** button in the inspector toolbar to decode encoded/compressed content.

-- Encoded raw content
+- Encoded raw content (the **decode** button is inactive).

     ![Raw Inspector with encoded content](../../images/livetraffic/inspectors/inspectors-raw.png)

-- Decoded raw content
+- Decoded raw content (the **decode** button is active).

     ![Raw Inspector with decoded content](../../images/livetraffic/inspectors/inspectors-raw-decoded.png)